Group selection and shrinkage: Structured sparsity for semiparametric additive models: Introduction

 Just as lasso \parencite{Tibshirani1996} is the continuous relaxation of the combinatorially-hard problem of best subset selection (``best subset''), so is group lasso the relaxation of the combinatorial problem of group subset selection (``group subset''):

 Unlike group lasso, which promotes group sparsity implicitly by nondifferentiability of the $l_2$-norm at the null vector, group subset explicitly penalizes the number of nonzero groups.
 Consequently, one might interpret group lasso as a compromise made in the interest of computation.
 However, group lasso has a trick up its sleeve that group subset does not: shrinkage.
-Shrinkage estimators such as lasso and ridge \parencite{Hoerl1970} are more robust than best subset to noise \parencite{Breiman1996,Hastie2020}.
-This consideration motivates us to shrink the group subset estimator:
+Shrinkage estimators such as lasso are more robust than best subset to noise \parencite{Breiman1996,Hastie2020}.
+This consideration motivates one to shrink the group subset estimator:

-In contrast to group lasso and group subset, \eqref{eq:shrinkgroupsubset} directly controls both group sparsity and shrinkage via separate penalties.
-When $q=1$, the shrinkage penalty is group lasso, and when $q=2$, the penalty is ridge.
-The combination of best subset and lasso or ridge in the unstructured setting results in good predictive models with low false positive selection rates \parencite{Mazumder2020}.
+In contrast to group lasso and group subset, \eqref{eq:shrinkgroupsubset} directly controls both group sparsity and shrinkage via separate penalties---selection via group subset and shrinkage via group lasso.
+The combination of best subset and lasso in the unstructured setting results in good predictive models with low false positive selection rates \parencite{Mazumder2023}.

-Unfortunately, the estimators \eqref{eq:shrinkgroupsubset}, including group lasso and group subset as special cases, do not accommodate overlap among groups.
+Unfortunately, the estimators~\eqref{eq:shrinkgroupsubset}, including group lasso and group subset as special cases, do not accommodate overlap among groups.
 Specifically, if two groups overlap, one cannot be selected independently of the other.
 To encode sophisticated structures, such as hierarchies or graphs, groups must often overlap.
-To address this issue, one can introduce group-specific vectors $\bm{\nu}^{(k)}\in\mathbb{R}^p$ $(k=1,\ldots,g)$ that are zero everywhere except at the positions indexed by $\mathcal{G}_k$.
-Letting $\mathcal{V}$ be the set of all tuples $\bar{\bm{\nu}}:=(\bm{\nu}^{(1)},\ldots,\bm{\nu}^{(g)})$ satisfying this property, group subset with shrinkage becomes:
+To address this issue, one can introduce group-specific vectors $\bar{\bm{\nu}}_k\in\mathbb{R}^p$ $(k=1,\ldots,g)$ that are zero everywhere except at the positions indexed by $\mathcal{G}_k$.
+Letting $\mathcal{V}$ be the set of all tuples $\bar{\bm{\nu}}:=(\bar{\bm{\nu}}_1,\ldots,\bar{\bm{\nu}}_g)$ with elements satisfying this property, group subset with shrinkage becomes